-These words are very common in the word of finance, and they are sometimes mistakenly used interchangeably.
-But there is actually a very big difference between a cosigner and a co-borrower, so it’s important to distinguish between them.
+Cosigner and co-borrower.
+These words are sometimes mistakenly used interchangeably, but there’s a big difference between being (or having) a cosigner vs. co-borrower, so it’s important to distinguish between the two.

-Cosigners can be found on apartment rental agreements, personal loans, mortgages–really any type of loan or rental agreement.
-If a borrower is young and has yet to establish credit it is common for a parent or loved one to step in and cosign until the borrower has built up their credit.
-If a borrower is just getting out of a bad situation such as a bankruptcy a cosigner may be able to help them get back on their feet.
+Cosigners can be found on apartment rental agreements, personal loans, mortgages—really any type of loan or rental agreement.
+If a borrower is young and has yet to establish credit, it is common for a parent or loved one to step in and cosign until the borrower has built up their credit.
+If a borrower is just getting out of a bad situation, such as a bankruptcy or credit card debt, a cosigner may be able to help them get back on their feet.

 Many car lenders have the following requirements for a first time car loan: